Richard F. KlawiterPartner

 - Represented international steel company in connection with federal, state and municipal legislative approvals and incentives to facilitate the relocation from the north side of Chicago to the south side of Chicago of a US$300 million steel production facility

-- Represented numerous local universities in connection with construction of new residential, sports and academic facilities on north and south sides of Chicago
+- Represented numerous universities and professional sports teams in connection with the construction of new residential, sports and academic facilities throughout Chicagoland

-- Represented numerous Fortune 500 and other companies in connection with global headquarters relocations
+- Represented numerous Fortune 500 and other international companies in connection with global headquarters site selection and manufacturing facilities

-- Represented developer of 53-acre site in connection with securing 14 million square feet of development and US$500 million of infrastructure financing for former industrial site (2019)
+- Represented a 53-acre site in Chicago for which entitlements were received for 14 million square feet of development and US$500 million of infrastructure financing was allocated

-- Represented developer of 60-acre site in connection with securing entitlements for 15 million square feet of development and US$550 million of infrastructure financing for site in South Loop, Chicago
+- Represented a 60-acre site in Chicago for which entitlements were received for 15 million square feet of development and US$550 million of infrastructure financing was allocated

 - Represented international infrastructure debt and equity fund on numerous infrastructure projects across the United States